The Next Disaster Coming to the Great Plains

 Groundwater governance can also be sullied by corporate influence and exclusionary rules.
 The state of Kansas set up “groundwater management districts” to allow communities in regions of heavy water use to decide their own futures.
 In principle, it was a good idea.
 In practice, it caused the opposite result.
 Today, only those who own at least 40 acres of land or substantial water rights can vote on aquifer policy, which means the people allowed to decide the fate of the Ogallala Aquifer include the same producers and corporations that reap the most short-term benefits from draining it.
 Yet the majority of rural Kansans are excluded from the processes that will determine the long-term futures of their families and communities.
 The burdens fall most heavily on those already struggling to make ends meet.

 Together, these dynamics form one of the great groundwater swindles of our time.
 Rural people and lands are being exploited and then blamed for the conditions of their own marginality.
 Corporations reap the reward and spread distrust and division to do so.
 Failures of policy, democracy, and perception turn into an environmental calamity.
 Similar dramas of groundwater loss are spreading around the world.
 Most of the planet’s arid-region aquifers are in decline.
-As the earth warms and droughts intensify, these pressures will only increase.
+As Earth warms and droughts intensify, these pressures will only increase.

 When groundwater runs out, myths of growth and profit collapse into dust.
 Drying aquifers can result in starvation, migration, and violence.
 Or they can prompt us to rethink our relationship to one another and to the irreplaceable natural resources that we share.
 Aquifers belong to everyone, and especially to future generations.